Hydrogen fluoride: Precursor to metal fluorides and fluorine

 The electrowinning of aluminium relies on the electrolysis of aluminium fluoride in molten cryolite.
-Several kilograms of HF are consumed per ton of Al produced.
+Several kilograms of HF are consumed per ton of aluminium produced.
 Other metal fluorides are produced using HF, including uranium tetrafluoride.

 HF is the precursor to elemental fluorine, F_{2}, by electrolysis of a solution of HF and potassium bifluoride.
 The potassium bifluoride is needed because anhydrous HF does not conduct electricity.
 Several thousand tons of F_{2} are produced annually.

 Catalyst

 HF serves as a catalyst in alkylation processes in refineries.
 It is used in the majority of the installed linear alkyl benzene production facilities in the world.
 The process involves dehydrogenation of n-paraffins to olefins, and subsequent reaction with benzene using HF as catalyst.
-For example, in oil refineries "alkylate", a component of high-octane petrol (gasoline), is generated in alkylation units, which combine C_{3} and C_{4} olefins and iso-butane.
+For example, in oil refineries "alkylate", a component of high-octane petrol (gasoline), is generated in alkylation units, which combine C_{3} and C_{4} olefins and isobutane.